 Our interim financial statements have been prepared in accordance with our usual accounting policies and procedures.

-Herengracht 595 1017 CE Amsterdam, the Netherlands Chamber of Commerce Amsterdam no. 33215278 for the six-months period ended 30 June 2022
+Herengracht 595 1017 CE Amsterdam, the Netherlands Chamber of Commerce Amsterdam no. 33215278

+Interim report and financial statements for the six months period ended 30 June 2023